hillmatthew2000/Do-It-To-It/README.md

 ---

-*Built with ❤️ using Java 21, Spring Boot 3.5.5, and modern web technologies*
+*Built with ❤️ using Java 21, Spring Boot 3.5.5, and modern web technologies.
+Optimized for performance and maintainability.*

 ---